 States will need the official copy of your exam results!
 These results are sent to the state chosen on your exam application 2-3 business days after you take your exam.
 However, if you need them resent in the future or sent to another state for licensure, please place an order using the results order form here.

 At this time all Conference exams are administered in English.

-Once you have already submitted your application and payment to The Conference, please allow at least two business days for processing – it is possible that we have received your application, but have not completed processing.
+Once you have submitted your application and payment to The Conference, please allow at least two to three business days for processing – it is possible that we have received your application, but have not completed processing.
 We may also be waiting to receive your eligibility.